 Around the main temple are the living quarters of the monks and even a prayer room.
 Melodious chanting welcomed us as we walked around the main temple till we finally entered it.
 No pictures were allowed in, which was just as well for it helped me take in the gorgeous statues of Buddha and the lovely wall paintings done by the monks themselves.
 Quite like the Punakha Dzong, there were two thrones – one for the Head Priest and the other for the King.
 Though smaller than the Punakha temple, this one was no less beautiful.

 Walking out of the monastery, I gazed down at the quiet Phobjikha Valley.
-The Gangtey Gonpa was the only thing that contributed to the sound of the otherwise silent valley of Phobjikha.
+The Gangteng Monastery was the only thing that contributed to the sound of the otherwise silent valley of Phobjikha.
 And that too, in the most melodious manner.
 What struck me strongly was the sound of the fluttering prayer flags and the swirl of the prayer wheels with the mild sound of a singing bowl that signaled the start of the meditation session.
-Even the local visited it did not add to the sound.
+Even the locals visiting it did not interrupt the silence.

 The sacredness of this monastery in this valley was evident, not just by the devotion displayed by the locals or by its strategic location on the Black mountains.
 It was the behavior of the migratory birds that reaffirmed the holy nature of the monastery.
 What about that behavior – you will know soon enough!

 Since the trek was not to be, we set off from Gangtey Monastery to Dewachen Hotel for our lunch.
 Winding to the bottom of those hills and finally onto the valley.
 The scenery looked even more unreal.
 My daughter too, equated this to nothing less than Switzerland.
 The interesting thing was that the flatbed of the valley was left undisturbed while the periphery was where the farms and houses were built.